Rockies vs. Giants Player Props Betting Odds

-The San Francisco Giants visit the Colorado Rockies at Coors Field on Wednesday at 8:40 PM ET.
-Those looking to place a player prop bet can find odds on LaMonte Wade Jr, Charlie Blackmon and others in this contest.
+The San Francisco Giants visit the Colorado Rockies at Coors Field on Thursday at 3:10 PM ET.
+Those looking to place a player prop bet can find odds for LaMonte Wade Jr, Charlie Blackmon and others in this matchup.

 Bet on this matchup or its props with DraftKings!